SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 It should be avoided, that certificates expire either on the whole cluster or for single components.
 To avoid this scenario, certificates MUST be rotated regularly; in the case of SCS, we REQUIRE at least a yearly certificate rotation.
-To achieve a complete certificate rotation, the parameters `serverTLSBootstrap` and `rotateCertificates` MUST be set in the kubelet configuration.

-The certificates can be rotated by either updating the Kubernetes cluster, which automatically renews certificates, or by manually renewing them.
-How this is done is dependent on the used Kubernetes cluster.

 It is also RECOMMENDED to renew the CA regularly to avoid an expiration of the CA.
 This standard doesn't set an exact timeline for a renewal, since it is dependent on lifetime and